 Synopsis for a Lay Audience

-A 1996 published study by Dr. Winnifred Cutler of the Athena Institute for Women's Wellness, Inc. in Chester Springs, PA and her colleagues shows that engaging in coitus during menstruation is associated with heavier bleeding patterns in perimenopausal women (median age: 48.8 years).
+A 1996 published study by Dr. Winnifred Cutler of the Athena Institute for Women's Wellness, Inc. and her colleagues shows that engaging in coitus during menstruation is associated with heavier bleeding patterns in perimenopausal women (median age: 48.8 years).
 See the full published article

 Published in the Journal of Psychosomatic Obstetrics and Gynecology (1996, vol. 17, pp. 149-157), the study tracked menstrual flow and coital behavior during the perimenopausal transition years as part of the Stanford Menopause Study, which was structured and conducted by Dr. Cutler and her colleagues.